cambridge-cares/TheWorldAvatar/Deploy/stacks/UK-building-retrofit/StackDeployment/README.md

 Further query templates can be found in the Deploy/stacks/UK-building-retrofit/StackDeployment/SPARQL queries directory, covering a range of metrics such as energy consumption, fuel poverty rates, and public health data.

 ## 5. Feature Info Agent
 The [Feature Info Agent] serves as an access point for the visualisation, enabling queries about data for individual features (e.g., specific geographical locations).
 In this case, the Feature Info Agent retrieves energy performance and structural descriptions for buildings by querying the Ontop endpoint using the building's IRI.

-The queries and config files can be found in [fia_quires].
-Navigate to [services], open [feature-info-agent.json] and under the `Mounts` section, modify `Source` based on where the queries and config files are located at.
+The queries templates is located at [fia_queries].

 <!-- Links -->
 [allows you to publish and install packages]: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages